Claudio-creis/Spotify_Analysis/README.md

 - **Track length**: Mean = 3.49 min, Median = 3.41 min
 - **Tempo (BPM)**: Mean = 121.4, Median = 120.0
 - **Most common release day**: **Friday (579 songs)** — 465 more than the next most common, **Thursday**
+- There is a strong and statistically significant positive correlation between artist popularity and track popularity (r = 0.52), which aligns with expectations.
+Additionally, track duration shows a moderate, statistically significant influence on danceability (r = 0.20), suggesting that shorter or longer songs may affect perceived rhythm or movement potential.
+Notably, duration also correlates significantly with artist popularity, further indicating structural differences in tracks by more prominent artists.

 ---